FluidViscosity/volunteerio/README.md

 - DONE: fetch results from db
 - DONE: create a calendar view that can be moved along a calendar
 - create an export button,
+- create tables if app is starting up for first time Create table if not exists (incl. constraints)
 - deploy on raspberrypi
 - show to rangers

 ## DB Schema
 ### Volunteers